This simple, homemade mayonnaise recipe changes everything!

 Can be used like spinach, cooked or raw, though when eaten fresh, the strong lemony flavor serves well in a mix with other milder leafy greens.
 It grows easily from seed and catches on quickly in the garden, improving the soil around it season after season.

-You probably won’t find a wide selection of perennial vegetable plants or seeds from the usual sources, but all of the above are available at www.foodforestfarm.com.
+Perennial vegetables might be harder to find and usually take longer to establish, so it might be a year or even longer before you get food from a plant.
+Despite these drawbacks, starting your perennial vegetables now will be worth it!
+You probably won’t find a wide selection of perennial vegetable plants or seeds from the usual sources, but all of the above are available at Forest Farm.

 Kefir!
 It’s the superfood you need to know about, a rich, creamy probiotic beverage with the consistency of drinkable yogurt but with many times more nutrients.
 If you haven’t discovered it yet, then read on.
 You’re in for a treat!